 He looked down.
 "It has been nearly two years.
 I cannot let every mention of her upset me."

 "It's a testament to how much you loved her that it does."
-Deanna studied him, read the swirling emotions she felt coming off of him.
+Deanna studied him and read the swirling emotions she felt coming off of him.
 "I never got a chance to tell you how sorry I was."

 "It was a senseless death."